 Cue began with about 5,000 square feet when Chaparro and Seidel were just getting things off the ground.
 Thanks to SmartLabs’ modular construction, the company was able to expand as needed – first to 11,000 square feet, and later to 19,000 square feet.

 “One thing that was very challenging for a company at our stage was that, even if we had wanted to move to a larger or a different space where we built it out, basically the security deposits and the lifetime cost of the space was very high.
-Other options required, for example, a 10-year deposit, which, when you're raising money incrementally, as we were, you can't lock up that amount of capital for extended periods like that.
+Other options required, for example, a 10-year commitment, which, when you're raising money incrementally, as we were, you can't lock up that amount of capital for extended periods like that.
 You have to make the capital work at building out the science and data, not building out a facility.
 SmartLabs enabled that,” said Chaparro.

 On the Right Trajectory